 Mr. Tang Xiaoqing, Executive Vice President of the Bank.
 Mr. Tang obtained a doctorate degree in economics from Zhongnan Finance and Economics University.
 He is a senior economist.
-He has been the Executive Vice President of the Bank since April 2012.He joined the Bank in November 2008, and served as the Secretary of the Party Discipline Committee of the Bank.
+He has been the Executive Vice President of the Bank since April 2012.
+He joined the Bank in November 2008, and served as the Secretary of the Party Discipline Committee of the Bank.
 Prior to joining the Bank, he successively served as the deputy director of Chinese Academy of Sciences, the director of National Development and Reform Commission (the former State Planning Committee), the deputy director-general of Agricultural Bank of China and the director-general of People's Bank of China and the CBRC.
-He worked in the CBRC from March 2003 to December 2008, and successively served as a deputy director of cBRC Inner Mongolia Bureau, the CPC Committee secretary general and director of the Banking Regulatory Department I of CBRC and the director of its Finance and Accounting Department.
+He worked in the CBRC from March 2003 to December 2008, and successively served as a deputy director of its Cooperative Finance Supervision Department, the CPC Committee secretary general and director of CBRC Inner Mongolia Bureau, the CPC Committee secretary general and director of CBRC Shanxi Bureau, the director of the Banking Regulatory Department I of CBRC and the director of its Finance and Accounting Department.